 Who shouldn’t post a review?

-If you haven’t read the book, then don’t post a review!
+This might sound obvious but if you haven’t read the book, then don’t post a review!
 Also, if you are a close friend or relative of the author, then don’t post a review.
 Amazon doesn’t allow book reviews posted in exchange for any monetary reward other than a free book given by the author.
-It should also be noted that Amazon don’t allow people to review books unless they have had a minimum spend on their account ($50 at Amazon.com).
+It should also be noted that Amazon don’t allow people to review books unless they have reached an annual minimum spend on their account (currently $50 at Amazon.com).

 Where should you post your review?